 According to a study conducted by the National Institute for Occupational Safety and Health (NIOSH) that was published in the American Journal of Preventive Medicine, non-fatal work-related injuries are rising among law enforcement officers.
 This is the first national investigation of non-fatal injuries resulting from assaults, accidental falls, and car wrecks involving police officers.

-The study, conducted between 2003 – 2014, reports that 669,100 law enforcement officers were treated in emergency rooms for non-fatal injuries.
-The leading injury was assault and other violent acts.
+The study, conducted between 2003-2014, reports that 669,100 law enforcement officers were treated in emergency rooms for non-fatal injuries.
+The leading leading cause of these injuries were from assault and other violent acts.
 Assault made up more than one-third of work injuries suffered by law enforcement officials during that period.

 The NIOSH study also brought to light that law enforcement officials face a higher risk of work injuries.
 The data states that they are three times more likely to suffer from a work injury when compared with every other line of work.
 This certainly draws attention to the sacrifice and risk the men and women of law enforcement face each and every day.